 Reds' Trevor Bauer organizing 'sandlot' game in Arizona

-Reds' Trevor Bauer organizing 'sandlot' game in ArizonaCincinnati Reds baseball player Trevor Bauer throws during the teams' first spring training practice, Saturday, Feb.
-15, 2020, in Goodyear, Ariz.
-(AP Photo/Matt York)

-PHOENIX (AP) -- Cincinnati Reds pitcher Trevor Bauer says he is organizing a “sandlot” baseball game.
+PHOENIX — Cincinnati Reds pitcher Trevor Bauer says he is organizing a “sandlot” baseball game.

 He also is trying to raise $1 million for Major League Baseball game-day staff who could be affected by the league's decision to delay the regular season at least two weeks because of the coronavirus outbreak.